Grelot/blog/content/articles/rna-seq/index.md

 After tissue extraction, for instance a leaf, the total RNA is isolated from sample.
 RNA quality is assessed.
 If RNA integrity is good enough, the RNA is purified to keep the selected type.

-The most typical library preparation protocol uses the poly-A selection strategy for purifying mRNA by filtering RNA with 3' polyadenylated (poly(A)) tails to include only mRNA.
+The most typical library preparation protocol uses the poly-A selection strategy for purifying mRNA by filtering RNA with 3' polyadenylated poly-A tails to include only mRNA.
 As a result, non polyadenylated transcripts such as rRNA, tRNA, lncRNAs, miRNA, histone mRNA, degraded RNA, bacterial transcripts, and many viral transcripts are removed.

 Further, the ribosomal depletion is conducted to remove rRNA as it represents over 90% of the RNA in a cell, which if kept would drown out other data in the transcriptome.